-This month’s guest post is by Ciara Elliott, editor of Essential Kitchens Bedrooms and Bathrooms magazine, on whose pages The Mad House bedroom and bathroom can currently be seen.
+This month’s guest post is by Ciara Elliott, editor of Essential Kitchens Bedrooms and Bathrooms magazine, on whose pages The Mad House bedroom and bathroom featured last April.
 When she came to shoot the house with the photographer Paul Craig, I asked her for her top five styling tips and tricks.
 Given that she sees so many homes and is about to start renovating her own, I thought she would be the perfect person to give us all some ideas for our own spaces.
 This is what she said:

 JUST ADD GREENERY

 This might seem obvious but no matter how gorgeously high end and sleek your kitchen cabinetry and brand new furniture is, it’s the details that bring it to life.
 I loved shooting in interior photographer Malcolm Menzies south London kitchen where he had all sorts of brilliant ideas for making the kitchen feel lived in but luxurious.
 One of my favourites was his herb garden in the middle of the kitchen island.
 His kitchen, by the way, is one of the most pinned kitchens in the UK.

 I am also really looking forward to shooting Dee Campling’s home where she has completely greenified her bathroom.
 Really it’s just a plain roll top bath but she has added all sorts of planters and creepers as well as a disco ball and twinkling lights.
 Now this could all be a bit 1980s bedsit but it really works.
 This is because in both cases the owners have created a blank canvas that is already lovely but simple and added a few ideas to make it sing.